 During the day we undertook a block stitching challenge which was really well-prepared with all the triangles of fabric pre-cut.
 All we had to do was stitch into the CORRECT order and ensure that we kept to a strict ¼ inch seam allowance.
 All the completed blocks were then drawn and distributed to lucky winners to make up into a project of their choice.
 I was unlucky but Adrienne did win a set of blocks with which she was delighted.

-We stopped for a delicious lunch to which everyone had contributed.
-All very tasty.
+stopped for a delicious lunch to which everyone had contributed.
+All

 You may be wondering why this post has a sub-title, the reason is that the quilt has been constructed using both ancient and modern techniques and equipment!
 The pieces for the patchwork blocks were cut using my Accuquillt GO!
 Die-cutting machine (Modern) and the whole quilt constructed using my new Singer Featherweight sewing machine (Ancient!).

 The central applique uses Modern methods – Google to find a cat motif, Heat n’ Bond to apply to the background fabric and my ‘old’ tried and tested method to outline with a double row of fine zig-zag stitching using my ‘Ancient’ Brother 4000D sewing machine.